 It is important to discuss the lethality associated with co-occurring mental illness and SUDs, especially with the recent increase in opioid-related overdose deaths.
 People who take high doses of opioids are at increased risk of unintentional overdose.
 It has also been reported that people with a prescription opioid use disorder are twice as likely to attempt suicide than those who do not misuse prescription opioids.
 For those who have suffered the loss of a loved one by opioid-related overdose, it can be difficult and challenging to determine if there was an underlying intent to commit suicide.
 Some experts approximate that up to 30% of opioid overdoses may fit the description of suicide.

-- The most effective treatments address substance use disorders and all other active psychiatric disorders at the same time.
+When seeking treatment, people with co-occurring psychiatric disorders may find recovery more difficult and may require intense treatment.
+The most effective treatments address substance use disorders and all other active psychiatric disorders together, instead of separately.

 NIDA.
 2021, April 13.
 Part 1: The Connection Between Substance Use Disorders and Mental Illness.
 Retrieved from https://www.drugabuse.gov/publications/research-reports/common-comorbidities-substance-use-disorders/part-1-connection-between-substance-use-disorders-mental-illness on 2021, May 10

 NIDA.
 2019, September 19.
 Suicide Deaths Are a Major Component of the Opioid Crisis that Must Be Addressed.
 Retrieved from https://www.drugabuse.gov/about-nida/noras-blog/2019/09/suicide-deaths-are-major-component-opioid-crisis-must-be-addressed on 2021, May 10